sthagen/csaf-poc-csaf_distribution/docs/csaf_downloader.md

 #### Timerange option

-The `timerange` parameter enables downloading advisories which last changes falls into a given intervall.
+The `time_range` parameter enables downloading advisories which last changes falls into a given intervall.
 There are three possible notations:

 1. Relative.
 If the given string follows the rules of a [Go duration](https://pkg.go.dev/time@go1.20.6#ParseDuration),